cellularmitosis/KhanBadges/README.md

 ![](https://raw.githubusercontent.com/cellularmitosis/KhanBadges/master/media/Screen%20Shot%202016-02-13%20at%2011.59.15%20PM.png?token=AANopG9sN2iDJtMQJoKe687bv96T7wqiks5WyVPlwA%3D%3D)

 Notice how the navigation bar gets smaller as phone size increases, but the labels, patch image, and spacing appear to stay the same.

+## Architecture

+### Subscription services all the way down

+Let's try a "reactive" style of coding, where objects subscribe to resources and then react to whatever results come there way.
+This is a great way to reduce the amount of imperative complexity in your code.

+It turns out this programming challenge is well suited to attempting this, because the network requirements are simple:
+* No authentication is needed
+* Everything is a GET request